rikbosch/PowerUp/Readme.markdown

 # Status

-*Due to a recent refactor to allow remote execution of psake tasks, some of the following documentation is currently out of date.
-This should be correct early September 2011.
-In the mean time, please follow the quickstart guide, and examine the deploy.ps1 file to understand how the current version works*

 PowerUp is already being regularly used internally by Affinity ID to release projects through to Live.
 This includes file deployment, website creation (with SSL), and Umbraco Courier revision publications.